kaust-library/Overleaf_latex/README.md

 <img src="img/overleaf_login_institution.png" alt="Login via institution" width="600"/>

+## New Article

-## Latex Document Structure
+### Latex Document Structure

-Before learning more about Latex, it can be helpful to have an understanding of a Latex document
+Before learning more about Latex, it can be helpful to have an understanding of a Latex document structure.
+For example, all packages go in the _preamble_ that will discuss in more details later.

 <img src="img/latex_structure.png" alt="Latex Document Structure" width="600"/>

-## New Article
+### Starting an Article

 Once you login, you can create a new blank project